Sben05/WeTheSpeakers/README.md

 # WeTheSpeakers

+##**UPDATE: WON THE CONGRESSIONAL APP CHALLENGE!!!**
+Read more about it [here](https://www.congressionalappchallenge.us/20-pa06/).

 ## Inspiration
 Hi!
 My name is Shreeniket, and I am a 15-year-old who loves programming and public speaking.
 I decided to combine these two passions into a single iOS application, and here is the result!
-We The Speakers was created due to my love of public speaking :).
+We The Speakers was created due )o my love of public speaking :).

 ## What it does
 We The Speakers has 4 major components.
 First, it has a tips page where users can learn public speaking and improve their skills.
 Then, there is a teleprompter feature to record themselves speaking, with a scrolling view.
 The recorded video is then saved in the users camera roll on their phone.
 Next, there is a natural language processor used on a speech to analyze how good the user's writing is.
 Finally, I use the Echo AR SDK to create a NLP virtual microphone.